CrypticSignal/CrypticSignal/README.md

 ### Hi, it's Hamas 👋

-I’m a 25-year-old Python and JavaScript programmer with a Bachelor's degree in Mechanical Engineering.
+I’m a self-taught Python and JavaScript programmer with a Bachelor's degree in Mechanical Engineering.
 I'm currently working on re-factoring the codebase of [av-converter](https://github.com/CrypticSignal/av-converter) to use the Redux library.

 💬 I can be contacted via Discord - Cryptic Signal#4416